We practice what we preach

 Introduction: Are Most Password Policies Just Bad?

-How many of these have you encountered?
+How many of these have you encountered in your personal or professional life?

 • Change password every 30-90 days